liamcottle/rustplus.js/README.md

 I have put together a CLI tool which will do everything required to receive notifications from the Rust Companion API when you click the "Pair" buttons in game.

 To use it, clone this repo, install the dependencies and then run the `pair.js` cli tool.
-You will be prompted to open a URL in your browser.
+A custom Google Chrome browser will be launched.
 This will take you to the Rust Companion website to log in with your Steam account.

+> Note: You must have Google Chrome installed to use pair.js

 Once your Steam Account is connected with the Rust Companion API server, you will receive pairing notifications in the console.